lirondos/pylazaro/docs/source/about.rst

 ---------------------------------------------
 The models behind ``pylazaro`` (the BiLSTM-CRF and the Transformer-based model) have been publicly released and can already be accessed `through HuggingFace modelhub <https://huggingface.co/models?other=arxiv:2203.16169>`_.
 So one could ask what the point of ``pylazaro`` is.
 The purpose of ``pylazaro`` is to offer a single interface for all available models for borrowing detection.

-Let's say that we are using the `Transformer-based model <https://huggingface.co/lirondos/anglicisms-spanish-mbert>`_ using the `Transformers library <https://github.com/huggingface/transformers/>`_, but we want to try the `BiLSTM-CRF model <https://huggingface.co/lirondos/anglicisms-spanish-flair-cs>`_ , which produces better results.
-This would require changing all of our Python code and adapt it to `Flair library <https://github.com/flairNLP/flair/>`_, which is the library used by the BiLSTM-CRF model.
+Let's say that we are using the `Transformer-based model <https://huggingface .co/lirondos/anglicisms-spanish-mbert>`_ using the `Transformers library <https://github .com/huggingface/transformers/>`_, but we want to try the `BiLSTM-CRF model <https://huggingface .co/lirondos/anglicisms-spanish-flair-cs>`_ , which produces better results.
+This would require changing all of our Python code and adapting it to `Flair library <https://github.com/flairNLP/flair/>`_, which is the library used by the BiLSTM-CRF model.
 This is a pain if we want to keep switching between models.
 And it will only get worse if new models based on different third-party packages are released.
 This scenario was precisely what I encountered doing my own PhD research.
 The purpose of ``pylazaro`` is therefore to offer a single interface for all borrowing detection models for Spanish that allows for switching between models smoothly.

 In addition, using the Transformers library or Flair may be trivial for experienced programers, but it may not be that simple for novice Python users. ``pylazaro`` also seeks to offer an easy way to use these borrowing detection models for people who work on Linguistics and that may not be expert Python users.